janestreet-deprecated/js-build-tools/README.md

 This repository contains a few helpers that are used to build Jane Street packages.

+**This package is deprecated and no longer maintained.
+It is recommended to use [jbuilder](https://github.com/janestreet/jbuilder) instead**

 ## opam2oasis_install

 This is a small library that we use to generate opam `.install` files